Fivell/policies/src/pages/policies/systems_access_policy.md

 2. All access requests are treated on a "least-access principle."
 3. Versionista maintains a minimum necessary approach to access to Customer data.
-As such, Versionista, including all workforce members, does not readily have access to any ePHI.
+As such, Versionista, including all workforce members, does not readily have access to any PHI or PII.

 ## Access Authorization